Goldncyndy/Mintyn/SOLUTION.md

 Other system architecture includes:  MVVM, MVP, VIPER, VIP etc. I would employ any of them depending on the project at hand.

+UnitTest, UITest module and Dark/Light Mode switch would be completely implemented to enhance the project, if time permits.